denissilver/alx-pre_course/0x01-git/README.md

-up_to_date
+hi
-hi my read me is up to date now
+my readme is up to date now